Hurrian religion: Deities

 Hurrians worshiped many deities of varied backgrounds, some of them natively Hurrian, while others adopted from other pantheons or formed through the process of syncretism.
 Some had "pan-Hurrian" character, while the worship of others was limited to specific locations.
 A number of deities worshiped by Hurrians in Syria and Kizzuwatna most likely had their origin in a linguistic and religious substrate absorbed first by Eblaites and then, after the fall of Ebla in the third millennium BCE, by Hurrians, who started to arrive in predominantly Amorite Syria in the same time period.
-Others were Mesopotamian, and might have been integrated into the Hurrian pantheon as early as in the third millennium BCE.
+Others were Mesopotamian and might have been integrated into the Hurrian pantheon as early as in the third millennium BCE.
 For example, it has been argued that Nergal was already commonly worshiped by Hurrians in this period.
 Additionally, logograms of Mesopotamian origin were commonly used to represent the names of Hurrian deities, coexisting in writing with syllabic spellings of their names.
 Hurrian divine names are often simple and epithet-like, for example Allani means "the lady," Šauška - "the great," and Nabarbi - "she of Nawar."
 The word referring to gods was eni, plural enna.

-Like in other cultures of the Ancient Near East, Hurrian gods were imagined as anthropomorphic.
+As in other cultures of the Ancient Near East, Hurrian gods were imagined as anthropomorphic.
 They had to be provided with nourishment, which they received in the form of offerings.
 The myth of Ḫedammu attests that while in theory gods would be capable of laboring themselves to acquire food, it would jeopardize their position in the universe.
 Gods were represented in the form of statues, often made of precious metals and stones.
 Such figures typically held symbols which served as the attributes of the given deity.
 They had to be clothed and anointed, as evidenced by lists of oil offerings.
 It was believed that if a deity's representation is not treated properly, it might enrage them and result in various repercussions.
 Lunar and solar eclipses in particular were viewed as a sign of the displeasure of the corresponding deities.